Sep 21, 2022 Building Inner Peace in Your Life in Time for International Day of Peace

 Self-Care for Inner Peace

 The necessity of self-care has become quite the phenomenon over the past decade.
 Practicing self-care became a mission statement with many of us being over-stressed, overworked, anxious, depressed, dealing with the problem over problem, and in need of an outlet.
 But self-care in its most authentic sense (while not unenjoyable) isn’t always about taking baths, treating yourself to a matcha latte, or cooking a favorite meal at home.
 Self-care can be challenging work.
 It means showing up to take care of mental and physical health.
 It involves bringing in a practice of spirituality, cultivating and maintaining relationships, and expressing emotions.
 It requires learning how to set yourself up for success to live a more fulfilling life that doesn’t need an escape.
+True self-care can help you in finding your purpose and passion in life, setting goals to get there, and meeting those goals.

 Self-Care Reflection & Questions Used in Solution-Focused Therapy for Anxiety